Skip to Content

 5. Khao Manees Are Fun And Social

-Khao Manees tend to be fairly playful and are not shy.
+Khao Manees aren’t shy at all and are fairly playful.
 They love to explore their environments and are active during their play sessions.
 They are also social and will gladly play with owners, whether with a fine set of cat toys or a piece of string.

-They are quite attached to their owners and will sleep comfortably alongside or on top of you.
+They are attached to their owners and will comfortably sleep next to or on top of them.
 And who knows, if they do indeed bring good luck, it’s great to have such a positive talisman close by.

 Make sure to provide plenty of high spaces.
-Because these cats are so inquisitive, they’ll take opportunities to climb and explore.
-Why not invest in a fine cat tree for your cat to call its own?
+These cats are very curious and will grab opportunities to climb and explore.
+Investing in a fine cat tree for your cat to call its own is one way to keep them busy.

 The Khao Manee also has one other quirky trait: it is quite talkative.
 It will happily tell you about its feelings whenever the need strikes.
 Some owners insist that they have fully interactive conversations much of the time.
 Whatever the case, a good chat over a play session with a cat toy will likely be good for both of you.